jai-the-seeker/musings/_posts/2020-03-26-wlakthrough.markdown

 10.10.10.104  vtcsec
 {% endhighlight %}

-There is a beautiful tool `wpscan` for scanning vulnerabilities in wordpress sites and can be downloaded from [wpscan.org](https://wpscan.org/).
-The tool comes pre-installed in Kali Linux.
+The next step would be to scan for vulnerabilities in wordpress site.
+This can be done by using `wpscan`.
+It can be downloaded from [wpscan.org](https://wpscan.org/).
+This tool also comes pre-installed on Kali Linux.

 Now, if can somehow exploit the wordpress site to upload our webshell, we can get acess to the system.
 One of the simpliest ways is to find the user accounts